 0.5 course offered in other than a regular session

 0.5 essay course offered in other than a regular session

 A course that must be successfully completed prior to registration for credit in the desired course.

 A course that must be taken concurrently with (or prior to registration in) the desired course.

 Courses that overlap sufficiently in course content that both cannot be taken for credit.

 Many courses at Western have a significant writing component.
 To recognize student achievement, a number of such courses have been designated as essay courses and will be identified on the student's record (E essay full course; F/G/Z essay half-course).

 A first year course that is listed by a department offering a module as a requirement for admission to the module.
 For admission to an Honors Specialization module or Double Major modules in an Honors Bachelor degree, at least 3.0 courses will be considered principal courses.

 Fundamentals of Health Informatics including an overview of the health care system; computer systems; communications/ information theory; data types, standards, quality, uses and users; and HI applications.
 Uses of computers in health care with emphasis on various clinical support and clinical information systems and the electronic health record and its achievability.

-Prerequisite(s): Enrolment in Year 4 of either an Honors Specialization in Pathology or an Honors Specialization in Medical Health Informatics, or enrolment in Year 4 of Software Engineering (Health Informatics option) offered through the Department of Electrical and Computer Engineering, or permission of the course director.
+Prerequisite(s): Enrolment in Year 4 of either one of the following Honors Specialization modules: Pathology, Medical Health Informatics, One Helath or enrolment in Year 4 of Software Engineering (Health Informatics option) offered through the Department of Electrical and Computer Engineering, or permission of the course director.